 When I first heard of the Maui Onion Festival I thought it was kind of silly, really a festival for onions?
-But it turns out that this is actually an important festival as the Maui onion is one of the few vegetables that can be exported and apparently this variety is very popular with international chefs.
+But it turns out that this is actually an important festival as the Maui onion is one of the few vegetables that can be exported and apparently this variety of onion is very popular with international chefs.

-My last weekend on Maui I was asked to judge this festival and has less trepediation as I had already judged the Maui agricultural festival but I had no idea the dishes here would be so complex.
+My last weekend on Maui I was asked to judge this festival and has less trepidation as I had already judged the Maui agricultural festival but I had no idea the dishes here would be so complex.

 There were two competitions one with young chefs and another as a masters’ series.